 The annual checkup is the one appointment with no symptoms pushing you toward it, which is exactly why it needs a calendar instead of a feeling.

 Set this reminder on WhatsAppTo set an annual health checkup reminder on WhatsApp, text NagMeLater "Remind me every year on 1 March to book the annual health checkup", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 An unforgettable anchor for the booking nag.